 - Alloderm Regenerative Tissue Matrix is prescribed for hernia repair and pelvic prolapse.
 The implant is alleged to have failed prematurely resulting in hernia recurrence due to the stretching or thinning out of the Alloderm causing unnecessary surgeries.

 - Cardiac Pacemaker and Heart Defibrillators that fail to perform properly;

 - Metal-on-Metal Hip Implant Cups are used for total hip replacements and are alleged to have an early failure rate in which the device is loosening and causing metal poisoning requiring revision surgery.

 - Mirena is an implant prescribed for birth control contraception and heavy menstrual bleeding.
 The product has been alleged to migrate after implementation causing perforation of the uterus where it was originally implanted.

 - Orthopedic Implants such as hip, knee and shoulder replacements that are defective.

 - Stryker Rejuvenate or ABG II Neck Stems, Accolade TMZF hip replacements which allegedly cause injury due to bone loss, corrosion, tissue damages, pain, swelling and need for revision surgery.

-- Transvaginal Surgical Mesh which is prescribed for women with conditions such as Pelvic Organ Prolapse or Urinary Stress Incontinence is alleged to have failed prematurely causing the mesh to erode and/or shrink leading to infection, pain and need for addition surgery;
+- Transvaginal Surgical Mesh which is prescribed for women with conditions such as Pelvic Organ Prolapse or Urinary Stress Incontinence is alleged to have failed prematurely causing the mesh to erode and/or shrink leading to infection, pain, and need for additional surgery;

 - Zimmer NexGen Flex Knee Implant or MIS Tibial Tray total knee replacements are alleged to cause injury due to the femoral component or the tibial component loosening causing the need for revision surgery.